Ken Campbell (evangelist): Life after politics

-On June 12, 1999, Ken Campbell presented a workshop at the Media Ministry Conference held in conjunction with Tyndale University College & Seminary's Tyndale Arts, Media and Music Conference in Toronto, Ontario.
+On June 12, 1999, Ken Campbell presented a workshop at the Media Ministry Conference held in conjunction with Tyndale University's Arts, Media and Music Conference in Toronto, Ontario.
 For a number of years, Campbell hosted a daily Christian evangelical radio show on CJMR in Mississauga.

 In 1999, he protested a same-sex wedding ceremony at Brent Hawkes's Metropolitan Community Church.
-Around 2000, while recovering from prostate cancer, Campbell moved himself and his ministry from Ontario to the interior of British Columbia.
+In around 2000, while recovering from prostate cancer, Campbell moved himself and his ministry from Ontario to the interior of British Columbia.

-In 2003, Campbell declared that Toronto's SARS epidemic would cease when the city ended its Gay Pride Parade (which he described as an "AIDS Parade").
+In 2003, Campbell claimed that Toronto's SARS epidemic would cease when the city ended its Gay Pride Parade (which he described as an "AIDS Parade").

-He died August 28, 2006, in palliative care in a Delta, British Columbia hospital.
+Predeceased by his wife Norma, who died in January 2006, Ken Campbell succumbed to cancer on August 28, 2006, aged 72, while receiving palliative care in a Delta, British Columbia hospital.